This post was updated 09/2022

-Ho Chi Minh (Saigon), Vietnam
+Ho Chi Minh City (Saigon), Vietnam

-Again, we have a guide, Diem Kieu, from Charming Tourism and a driver who picks us up at the port.
+Again, we have a guide, Diem Kieu, from Charming Tourism, and a driver who picks us up at the port.
 The drive into Saigon is nearly two hours long.
 As we drive, Diem explains how the City has grown.

-Ho Chi Minh (Saigon) – Pedicab Ride
+Ho Chi Minh City (Saigon) – Pedicab Ride

-Once done in the “Happy Room,” we cross to a side-street where each of us gets our own fancy pedicab for a whirlwind bicycle tour of the old town.
+Once done in the “Happy Room,” we cross to a side street where each of us gets our own fancy pedicab for a whirlwind bicycle tour of the old town.
 You may recall I mentioned the traffic way back on our stop in Halong Bay.
-Traffic is even crazier in the center of Saigon, if you can imagine.
+Traffic is even crazier in the center of Saigon if you can imagine.

 Motorbikes are the most popular form of transit, providing an inexpensive and agile way to get around.
 The loads the locals can balance on their bikes are insane.
-When you visit Vietnam, these are among the most common sights on the road.
+These are among the most common sights on the road when you visit Vietnam.

-Touring Ho Chi Minh (Saigon)
+An Afternoon Driving Tour Of Ho Chi Minh City (Saigon)